alpinejs/alpine/packages/docs/src/en/directives/html.md

 # `x-html`

-`x-html` sets the "innerHTML" an element to the result of a given expression.
+`x-html` sets the "innerHTML" property of an element to the result of a given expression.

 > ⚠️ Only use on trusted content and never on user-provided content. ⚠️
 > Dynamically rendering HTML from third parties can easily lead to XSS vulnerabilities.